premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-9.Which statement is used to get all data from the student table whose name starts with p?
+9.Which of the following statement is used to get all datas whose name starts with p from the student table?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)